Cannon-class destroyer escort

-With the decommissioning of the Philippine Navy's BRP Rajah Humabon (PS-11) in March 2018; HTMS Pin Klao (DE-413) of the Royal Thai Navy is the only ship of the class in commission.
+HTMS Pin Klao (DE-413) was the last ship of the class to retire from active service after she was decommissioned from the Royal Thai Navy on 10 September 2025.

 Propulsion

 The class was also known as the DET type from their diesel electric tandem drives.
 The propulsion system of the Evarts-class (GMT = General Motors Tandem) was identical.
 The DET's substitution for a turboelectric propulsion plant was the primary difference with the predecessor Buckley ("TE") class.
 The DET was, in turn, replaced with a direct-drive diesel plant to yield the design of the successor Edsall ("FMR") class.

 Hull numbers

 A total of 72 ships of the Cannon class were built.